October (Whitacre)

 October is a contemporary piece for concert band approximately six minutes in duration that was written by Eric Whitacre in 2000.

-It has since had other arrangements written for Full Orchestra, String Orchestra with Percussion, Brass Ensemble, Brass Band and Mallet Quartet.
+It has since had other arrangements written for full orchestra, string orchestra with percussion, brass ensemble, brass band, and mallet quartet.

 Background

 In 1998, Eric Whitacre received a commission to write a seven-minute piece for the Nebraska Wind Consortium.
 The result was the pastoral piece October.
 He wrote with the intention of evoking a peaceful musical representation of the month he has called his favorite, and the feelings this autumnal month evokes for him.

 Whitacre writes in a programme note:

 Something about the crisp autumn air and the subtle changes in light always make me a little sentimental, and as I started to sketch I felt the same quiet beauty in the writing.
 The simple, pastoral melodies and the subsequent harmonies are inspired by the great English Romantics (Vaughan Williams, Edward Elgar), as I felt this style was also perfectly suited to capture the natural and pastoral soul of the season.
 I'm happy with the end result, especially because I feel there just isn't enough lush, beautiful music written for winds.

-October premiered on May 14, 2000, by a band composed of students from 30 Nebraska high school bands.
+October was premiered on May 14, 2000, by a band composed of students from 30 Nebraska high school bands.
 It is dedicated to Brian Anderson, the organizer of the Nebraska Wind Consortium.